SFPC/sfpc.github.io/courses/data-visualizations.md

 ---
 title: Data Visualization
+layout: courses
+group: courses
+date: Fall 2013
 author: Jen Lowe
-layout: classes
-group: fall13
-github:
-cover-image:
-website:
+picture:
 notes-link:
 ---
 All things Data.
 Parsing, libraries to use.
 How to best visualize data.
 Where to get data.
 Learn about APIs.